-Learning & Teaching ModesThis course relies on lectures and workshops for the delivery of the course material.
-Workshops supplement the lectures by providing exercises and example problems to enhance the understanding of the course material.
-Written assignments and presentations provide assessment opportunities for students to gauge their progress and understanding.
+Learning & Teaching ModesThis course relies on lectures as the primary delivery mechanism for the material.
+Workshops supplement the lectures by providing exercises and example problems to enhance the understanding obtained through lectures.
+A sequence of written assignments and presentations provides assessment opportunities for students to gauge their progress and understanding.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.